DestinationHome/Destination-Home-Online/README.md

 ![Community_BootScreen2_background](https://user-images.githubusercontent.com/67494727/177429823-d24dd002-8b83-4b36-869c-671fa84b7280.png)

 - [x] Official Firmware support on the [latest](https://www.playstation.com/en-us/support/hardware/ps3/system-software/) PS3 firmware. `As of 2022/5/22, v4.90 is the latest firmware for PS3`.
 - [x] We are using the [1.86 version of **PlayStation®Home**](https://www.ign.com/articles/2014/03/11/playstation-home-getting-trophies-in-new-update) for our production client.
 - [x] Trophy support will be available on PS3.
 RPCS3 will use its equivalent service for handling trophies.
 - [x] Rewards. `This includes furniture, clothing, apartments, etc`.
+- [x]  [Teleporter System for core scenes](https://blog.playstation.com/2011/10/31/playstation-home-redesign-video-tour-new-games-genre-based-districts-and-more/) e.g., **The Hub, First Floor Mall, Pier Park**.
 - [x] Cross-region support `Users can access all regional spaces despite the origin country connected to their PSN account.
 For instance, a player who is from Japan can access North American scenes and vice-versa`.
 - [x] Users who have **PlayStation®Plus** on PSN will have access to additional font colors for their IDs in-game & have the ability to customize their avatar's hair in any color.
 For more information about this feature, feel free to view the video down below.